-- 8. Not direct or control the hiring of Contractor's employees; however, the parties acknowledge that from time to time a Contractor's employee may not provide services to the level or in the manner which is appropriate for the circumstances.
-In that event, County shall communicate any service or employee deficiencies to Contractor.
-County reserves the right to require Contractor to take appropriate action, including termination of any Contractor employee who does not provide services to the level of County's expectations. - 9.
-Ensure that all persons working within the Crisis continuum care will receive comprehensive training related to understanding the array of services with the Adult System of Care.
+- advocates, and other interested parties. - 5.
+Make available all pertinent data and records for review. - 6.
+Provide any necessary training on County mandated data systems, such as the Cerner Behavioral Health Solution, that the Contractor is not already familiar using. - 7.
+Oversee relevant grant and MHSA related evaluations to ensure success of outcome data collection noted above. - 8.
+Not direct or control the hiring of Contractor's staff; however, the parties acknowledge that from time to time a Contractor's staff may not provide services to the level, or in the manner, which is appropriate for the circumstances.
+In that event, County shall communicate any service or staff deficiencies to Contractor. - 9.
+Ensure that all persons working within the crisis continuum of care will receive comprehensive training related to understanding the array of services with the Adult System of Care.
 Coordination of the Center's services will be integrated with the Crisis Response Team, CSU, Odyssey House, Sierra Nevada Memorial Hospital, Spirit Empowerment Center, and other County and Contractor programs that make up the crisis related services in this area. - 10.
 Work in collaboration to ensure that all Center participants to the best extent possible have a clinically supported transition back to their home. - 11.
-Shall provide a Quality Assurance Team who shall: - a. inform Contractor of County's documentation standards, Authorization Procedures, Medical Necessity Requirements and Procedures. - b. provide training as needed. - c. review Contractors procedures. - d. submit their findings in writing to Contractor indicating corrective action needed and the appropriate time frames.
+Shall provide a Quality Assurance Team who shall: - a.
+Inform Contractor of County's documentation standards, authorization procedures, medical necessity requirements and procedures - b.
+Provide training as needed - c.
+Review Contractors procedures - d.
+Submit their findings in writing to Contractor indicating corrective action needed and the appropriate time frames